affctivai/coglier/README.md

 ## Results
 ![Classification Accuracy and AUROC of Ours and Baseline](src/results.png)

 ---

 ## LICENSE
 This repository has a MIT license, as found in the [LICENSE](./LICENSE) file.

+---

+## Contact

+If you have any questions, please email 13eye42@inha.edu.